 Investing in Gold Futures

 Investing in gold futures is another one of the many ways to gain exposure to the price of gold without having to own it.
-Futures are a type of derivative contract that is traded on popular stock exchanges.
+Futures are a type of derivative contract traded on popular stock exchanges and Forex markets.
 Gold Futures derive their value from the spot price of gold.

 A futures contract is an agreement between two parties to buy or sell a specified quantity of assets at a specified date in the future at a specified price.
 For example, you can enter a futures contract to buy 1 kg of gold for $55000 that matures on 30th August.